 If modern-day temples aren’t your thing, than maybe older and smaller ruins, found along the border with Cambodia.
 A chance for some stillness and serenity.
 Don’t run into the woods though, you might end up in a mine field (old remnants from Thailand’s conflict with the Khmer Rouge).
 As I stated, it’s both relaxing and adventurous.

 There’s more to the east of Thailand than just its rice fields (and you’ll see plenty of those).
 Caverns, waterfalls, markets, giant statues, silk villages, so much to explore, so much to see.
-It’s the place where one can stroll through national parks, go mountain trekking, then visit a lake surrounded by green hills and mountains, order food at a restaurant, then climb aboard a floating a hut.
+It’s the place where one can stroll through national parks, go mountain trekking, then visit a lake surrounded by green hills and mountains.
+End the day by ordering food at a restaurant, and have your meal aboard a floating a hut.
 A small motorboat will drag you out into the lake, leaving you with whatever you ordered and the surrounding vistas.
 Other guests far away in their own hut, sometimes out of sight, definitely out of mind.
 Only the occasional loud splash when someone decides to combine their meal with a swim will remind you you’re not the only one there.
 As you enjoy your meal, a small reptilian or amphibious creature might pay you a visit for a brief moment, disappearing back into the waters after deciding you’re kind of boring.
 Still hungry after your meal?
 Just raise the flag outside and the motorboat will come back and take your next order.
 Life can be good some times.

 If the north of Thailand is something one has to see and the south is something one needs to undergo, than the east is something one has to experience, not in haste, but in your own time, at your own pace.
 Should you find yourself in the land of the everlasting smile, take a trip east.
 It’s not always practical and at times you’ll wonder what you’re doing there, but if you are willing to search for it, there’s plenty left to discover.